cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/cyr_info.rst

     Print the configuration options which have been set to a value other than their default, and their value.

+    With **-s version**, configuration options whose behaviour has changed since *version* will be highlighted.

 .. option:: conf-all

     Print ALL configuration options and their configured values (including those using their default value).
 This command shows which options will be in effect at runtime.

+    With **-s version**, configuration options which have been added or whose behaviour has changed since *version* will be highlighted.

 .. option:: conf-default

     Print the default values for all available configuration options.

+    With **-s version**, configuration options which have been added or whose behaviour has changed since *version* will be highlighted.

 .. option:: conf-lint